DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 Connecting via USB cable
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Probably the way most people use JMRI is to have a Raspberry Pi running JMRI connected via a short USB cable to the DCC++ EX Command Station.
+Probably the way most people use JMRI is to have a Raspberry Pi running JMRI connected via a short USB cable to the |EX-CS|.
 They then use Engine Driver on their phone, connected to JMRI via WiFi as a throttle for their engines.
 If you want to actually operate using all the features of JMRI, you can connect a small monitor, keyboard, and mouse to your computer or Raspberry Pi.
 You can replace the USB cable with a USB Wireless Bridge which is covered in that section.
 But let's look at another method next.

 ***TODO:insert diagram here***